Post-Laminectomy Syndrome | Understanding the Challenges of Chronic Pain After Spine Surgery

 One of the primary causes of post-laminectomy syndrome is epidural fibrosis, the formation of scar tissue around the nerve roots.
 After spinal surgery, this scar tissue can compress or irritate the nerves, leading to chronic pain.
 This condition is often seen in patients who have undergone lumbar laminectomy or lumbar discectomy.

-Recurrent Disc Herniation
+Recurrent Herniated Disc After Surgery

 Recurrent lumbar disc herniation is another common cause of persistent pain after surgery.
 Even after a disc is removed or repaired, the herniation may return, leading to new or worsened spinal pain.
 This is especially common in patients who undergo laminectomy procedures for herniated discs.

-Spinal Instability and Adjacent Segment Degeneration
+Spinal Instability and Adjacent Segment Disease

 After spinal fusion surgery or other spine surgeries, the remaining parts of the spine can become unstable.
 This instability may result in the development of adjacent segment degeneration, where the discs and joints above or below the fusion site begin to deteriorate.
 This can lead to new sources of pain and discomfort.